anttiz/wav-to-morse-web/README.md

 # wav-to-morse-web
 Finds Morse code inside of WAV file and prints it.

+NOTE: If no valid code is found, a message is shown that decoding did not succeed.

 This is another solution to problem that is also solved in https://github.com/anttiz/wav-to-morse

 <div align="center">